SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

-\paragraph{Zero-initialized residual layer} In Table \ref{tab:SegRet_ablation}, we investigated the impact of adding and removing zero-initialized residual(ZIR) layers on the proposed decoder.
-Our experiments were conducted on SegRet-Small with all settings consistent with formal training.
-We observed that adding the ZIR Layer led to a 0.79\% increase in mIoU while only increasing parameters by 0.25M.
-This indicates the effectiveness of the SegRet structure.
+Table \ref{tab:SegRet_ablation} presents an investigation into the effect of incorporating zero-initialized residual (ZIR) layers within the proposed decoder architecture.
+The experiments were conducted using the SegRet-Small variant, with all configurations kept consistent with the standard training setup.
+Results indicate that the inclusion of the ZIR layer yields a 0.79\% improvement in mIoU, while introducing only a modest parameter increase of 0.25M These findings underscore the efficacy of the SegRet decoder design.

-\paragraph{The impact of decoder hidden layer parameter C} We investigated the impact of decoder hidden layer parameter C on the performance of the proposed model.
-The results from Table \ref{tab:C_ablation} indicate that as parameter C increases, the model's performance also improves.
-Specifically, when C is set to 512, the model achieves the highest mean Intersection over Union (mIoU).
-However, when C is increased to 768, both the model's complexity and mIoU are lower compared to the case when C is 512.
-Therefore, in our formal experiments, we adopted parameter C values of 256 (in the Tiny, Small, and Base models) and 512 (in the Large model).